Unity-Technologies/com.unity.multiplayer.docs/docs/advanced-topics/message-system/rpc.md

-## Declaring an Rpc
+## Declaring an RPC (Remote Procedure Call)

-You can declare an Rpc by marking a method with the `[Rpc]` attribute and including the `Rpc` suffix in the method name.
-Rpcs have a number of possible targets that can be declared at both runtime and compile time, but a default must be passed to the Rpc attribute.
-For example, to create an Rpc that will be executed on the server, you would declare it like this:
+You can declare an RPC by marking a method with the `[Rpc]` attribute and including the `Rpc` suffix in the method name.
+RPCs have a number of possible targets that can be declared at both runtime and compile time, but a default must be passed to the `[Rpc]` attribute.
+For example, to create an RPC that will be executed on the server, you would declare it like this:

 ```csharp
 [Rpc(SendTo.Server)]